O'Brien-class destroyer: Design

-The O'Brien ships were also equipped with four twin 21 in torpedo tubes, for a total load of eight Mark 8 torpedoes.
+The main battery of the O'Brien class consisted of four 4 in/50 Mark 9 guns.
+They were also equipped with four twin 21 in torpedo tubes, for a total load of eight Mark 8 torpedoes.
 Although the General Board had called for two anti-aircraft guns for the O'Brien class, they were not originally outfitted with the weapons; the later Sampson class was the first American destroyer class so armed.
 Likewise, there is no record of any of the O'Brien ships being outfitted with mine-laying apparatus.
 During World War I, most American destroyers were used in anti-submarine warfare roles, and were equipped with depth charges and delivery systems, such as Y-guns and depth charge racks.
 O'Brien-class ships were equipped with depth charges during the war, but no specific mentions of the types of depth charges used or delivery system are recorded in secondary sources.